Technologicat/unpythonic/doc/features.md

 **A cycle is detected when** `f` is called again with a set of args that have already been previously seen in the current call chain.
 Infinite mutual recursion is detected too, at the point where any `@fix`-instrumented function is entered again with a set of args already seen during the current call chain.

 **CAUTION**: The infinitely recursive call sequence `f(0) → f(1) → ... → f(k+1) → ...` contains no cycles in the sense detected by `fix`.
-The `fix` function will not catch all cases of infinite recursion, but only those cases where a previously seen set of arguments is seen again.
+The `fix` function will not catch all cases of infinite recursion, but only those where a previously seen set of arguments is seen again.
 (If `f` is pure, the same arguments appearing again implies the call will not return, so we can terminate it.)

-**CAUTION**: If we have a function `g(a, b)`, the argument lists of the invocations `g(1, 2)` and `g(a=1, b=2)` count as different.
+**CAUTION**: If we have a function `g(a, b)`, the argument lists of the invocations `g(1, 2)` and `g(a=1, b=2)` are seen as different.
 This is because the decorator must internally accept `(*args, **kwargs)` to pass everything through, and in the first case the arguments end up in `args`, whereas in the second they end up in `kwargs` - even though as far as `g` itself sees it, both calls result in the same bindings being established.
 See [issue #26](https://github.com/Technologicat/unpythonic/issues/26) (and please post an idea if you have one).
 This is a Python gotcha that was originally noticed by the author of the `wrapt` library, and mentioned in [its documentation](https://wrapt.readthedocs.io/en/latest/decorators.html#processing-function-arguments).

 We can use `fix` to find the (arithmetic) fixed point of `cos`: